icdfa/soc-training-program/Module-3/Labs/Week-9-Lab-Introduction-to-Splunk.md

 # Week 9 Lab: Introduction to Splunk

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Install and configure a standalone Splunk instance.
+- Onboard data from Windows and Linux systems using the Splunk Universal Forwarder.
+- Run basic SPL (Search Processing Language) queries to search and filter data.
+- Identify specific security-related events in Splunk.

 ## Objective

 To gain hands-on experience with Splunk by installing it in your lab, onboarding data, and running basic searches.